olsonpm/couchdb-base64/readme.md

 assert(decoded === timestamp)
 ```

 ### API

 `const couchdbBase64 = require('couchdb-base64')`

-The default export holds an object with two methods
+The default export holds an object with four methods

-*Note: The arguments to these methods are strongly validated prior to running
+_Note: The arguments to these methods are strongly validated prior to running
 operations on them.
 Due to the low level nature of this library I wanted to
-ensure nobody passed values which didn't match the intended use-case*
+ensure nobody passed values which didn't match the intended use-case_

-#### `encodeFromUInt({ uint: <int>, totalBits: <int> })`
+#### `encodeFromUInt({ uint: <int>, totalBits: <int> }) -> couchdb base64 string`

 Encodes the passed uint, zero padded to `totalBits`

 Arguments

 - **uint** is an unsigned integer less than `Number.MAX_SAFE_INTEGER`
 - **totalBits** is a positive integer divisible by 6 (the number of bits which
   represent a base64 character). totalBits allows you to pad your encoded
   value so the document id can remain incremental.
 Because of this, if the
   uint passed takes more bits to represent than `totalBits`, an error is thrown
   as it is likely a bug.

-#### `decodeToUInt(couchdbBase64String)`
+#### `decodeToUInt(couchdbBase64String) -> uint`

 Decodes the passed couchdb-base64 string to an unsigned integer

 Arguments

 - **couchdbBase64String** a non-empty, valid couchdb-base64 string.
 If it
   resolves to a uint larger than Number.MAX_SAFE_INTEGER then an error is
   thrown.

+#### `encodeFromString(nonEmptyString) -> couchdb base64 string`

+Encodes the passed string into its couchdb base64 equivalent

+_Note: This library was originally built to transform uints such as timestamps
+and random numbers to shorter base64 strings.
+I came across a need to transform
+arbitrary strings into url friendly ids which is why I created this method, but
+for the most part the uint <--> base64 conversions should be used._

+#### `decodeToString(couchdbBase64String) -> string`

+Decodes the passed couchdb base64 string into its original value

 ### Test